HodagStack/Atlas-Legis/README.md

 ## Purpose

-Atlas-Legis was developed as an independent legal-tech project to:
+Atlas Legis was developed as an independent legal-tech project to:

 * Improve accessibility to law school location data
 * Provide a modern research tool for prospective applicants